abhisheklal04/marvel/README.md

 Features:
   1. Search characters by name starting with a keyword.
-  2. Characters are displayed page by page 5 characters.
+  2. Characters are displayed page by page, 5 characters per page along with thumbnails.
-  3. Sorting by name upon clicking name header.
+  3. Sorting by name(ASC & DESC) upon clicking name header.
-  3. Requests from mavel server are cached to prevent the identical datafetch from server.
+  3. Response from marvel server are cached to prevent the identical datafetch from server.
   4. Application can cache 10 recent character lists and character details requests from marvel server though can be changed in appProperties.js